 However, Rousseau uses the term language to encompass the notions of both logos and phonè.
 What causes a non-language to become a language is that it has conventions, is meaningful, and can be reproduced, as I have previously demonstrated.
-In order to understand the argument in Émile, it is necessary to revisit the internal logic of this excerpt to explicate Rousseau’s reasoning.
+In order to understand the argument in Emile, it is necessary to revisit the internal logic of this excerpt to explicate Rousseau’s reasoning.

 First, this language for Rousseau is, as we saw, “accented, sonorous, and intelligible.”
 This language is sonorous, which was implied by his discussion of articulation, thus relating to the voice.
 Moreover, it is “accented,” meaning it is musical and is not monotonous or uniform.
 Finally, it remains “intelligible,” a term that warrants further examination.
 The matter of intelligibility in Rousseau’s work is a subject of debate.
 It refers to the idea that, for Rousseau, humans are naturally endowed with reason.
 This raises the question of the dualism between the sensory and the intelligible.
-Authors like Fabre and Gouhier see a direct connection between Rousseau and Descartes, drawing parallels between Émile and Descartes’s Meditations.
+Authors like Fabre and Gouhier see a direct connection between Rousseau and Descartes, drawing parallels between Emile and Descartes’s Meditations.
 The question of Rousseau’s relationship to rationalism, positioning him as a precursor to Kantian thought or, conversely, to Romanticism, is a broad debate, notably discussed by Cassirer.
 Delving into this debate is beyond the scope of this essay.
-Still, I maintain that Rousseau challenged this dichotomy long before it became a staple of philosophical debate in the 19th century.
+Still, I maintain that Rousseau challenged this dichotomy long before it became a staple of philosophical debate in the nineteenth century.
 Thus, intelligibility can be interpreted, in my opinion, through a definition that was inherited from ancient philosophy but which Rousseau amends as he adopts it.
 An intelligible language, then, would be a language grasped by reason, the logos, but also nourished by sensory experience, which gives substance to this thought.
 For Rousseau, pure thought cannot exist without experience, making him an heir of Locke in this regard.
 However, a form of rationality is also necessary to comprehend this thought.
 These characteristics make this childlike language worthy of being defined as such.

 In this analysis, inherited from Aristotle and Plato, Rousseau returns to the enigma surrounding the difference between languages, although he does so differently from Aristotle.
 The Tower of Babel becomes the Tower of Babble, reworking the expression of Michel Pierssens.
 Indeed, babble is the language spoken by children par excellence.
 This proto-language is analyzed as a linguistic object by Rousseau.
 In contrast, the majority of thinkers who came before him considered it no more than an assortment of meaningless sounds.

-The term babble can have a positive connotation, as noted by the dictionary of the Académie Française, as it is associated with the singing of birds: “To produce poorly articulated sounds that can still be pleasant or harmonious.
+The term babble can have a positive connotation, as noted in the Dictionnaire de l’Académie Française, as it is associated with the singing of birds: “To produce poorly articulated sounds that can still be pleasant or harmonious.
 Upon waking, the baby was babbling in his crib.
-By analogy, the blackbird and the thrush also babble,” (Dictionnaire de l’Académie Française).
+By analogy, the blackbird and the thrush also babble.”
 Fascinatingly, Aristotle also debates the question of phoné and logos in a work dealing with birdsong.